May 29, 2019

 This post is a response to "News Websites are Dumpster Fires", which rails against the current business model of most news websites.

 The problem that faces news websites is not as simple as just a business model change.

 The purpose of a news website is to provide accurate, current information on topics relevant to the health and progress of society.
 This is an expensive endeavor.
 Journalism isn't easy - indeed, sometimes it can be dangerous, depending on the topic covered.
 It requires training, equipment, and no small amount of social savvy.

 A news site can't be funded by the government without the appearance of state bias.
 The ad-driven model currently employed by the majority of news sites is unsustainable.
 How, then, can these sites be supported in a way that doesn't compromise their core mission?

 This is a complicated question, and not one I have a solution for.
 I suspect that the future lies in content producers being funded by the public in some way.
-The following article may be of interest in this regard: https://www.quora.com/Why-isnt-there-a-news-organization-truly-funded-by-the-public
+The following article may be of interest in this regard: Why isn't there a news organization truly funded by the public